Have you considered applying for cyber insurance?

 What do insurers want to see from your company?

-Regular data backups to external media or a secure cloud service
+- Regular backup of data to external media or a secure cloud service

 What scenarios will not be covered by a cyber insurance?

-- Problems caused by existing issues you’ve failed to correct
+- What is covered and not covered by cyber insurance?”>Problems caused by existing issues you’ve failed to correct

 Software as protection and as qualification